numberscope/frontscope/doc/formatting-code.md

 * `format-check` runs both `format-check-ts` and `format-check-vue`.
 * `format-write` runs both `format-write-ts` and `format-write-vue`.

-To run these scripts at the command line, you simply to enter:
+To run these scripts at the command line, you enter:

 ```sh
 npm run <script-name>
 ```

-For example, if you want to run `format-write`, you would enter:
+For example, if you want to run `format-write`, you enter:

 ```sh
 npm run format-write